 (Note: I wrote this article and posted it on my blog before my book, Immanuel Labor – God’s Presence in our Profession was published by WestBow Press in February 2018.
 This critical topic was later included in the book.
 I invite you to check it out.)

 This is Part 2 of an article I posted on July 20th.
-It is near and dear to my heart.
+Click here to read the first part.

 It is commonly believed by the majority of Christians that our life is divided into “sacred” and “secular” categories.
-Sherman and Hendricks in Your Work Matters to God warn us that this view is unbiblical.
+Sherman and Hendricks, in Your Work Matters to God warn us that this view is unbiblical.
 They call it the Two-Story” View of Work.
-It is a belief that “the only part of life that ‘really counts’ to God is the part committed to religious activities” (45).
+It is a belief that “the only part of life that ‘really counts’ to God is the part committed to religious activities.”
 They give us some valuable insights into this issue.
 This view is based on four assumptions:

 - God is more interested in the soul than in the body (But, God created man as a soul-body unity)

 - The things of eternity are more important than the things of time (But, both are important to God)

 - Life divides into two categories, the sacred and the secular (But, all of life is sacred to God)

 - Because of the nature of their work, ministers and other clergy are more important to God’s program than the laity (But, all who work are necessary)

 Darrell Cosden, in The Heavenly Good of Earthly Work, paints a very clear picture of the spiritual dilemma where most Christians struggle, as we are faced with the appearance that we who are not doing the work of “eternal things” directly on a full-time basis are second-class Christians.
 I know have often felt that way.